EnsembleUI/ensemble_docs_archived/docs/faq.md

 ### What backend system can I use with Ensemble?

 Short answer is any, as long as they expose REST APIs.
 We expect to support GraphQL soon.

+---

+### Are Ensemble apps rendered via native iOS & Android or they are based on the web?

+Ensemble updates the UI dynamically in a pure native app (no webviews).
+That's the core differentiation of the platform.
+We believe that webviews do not perform well and are ideal for user interaction.

+---

+### Isn’t updating apps on the fly against Apple App Store and Google Play Store policies?

+Ensemble’s architecture is based on 'Server driven UI' - SDUI.
+Uber, Doordash, Spotify, DeliveryHero, Workday and many others have built their own proprietary SDUIs.
+Ensemble brings it for everyone to use.
+Regarding Apple and Google Policies - SDUI customizes the user interface of your app based on the response from a server but it does not change the code.
+Most modern apps are already using some basic form of SDUI today.